jluttine/jluttine.github.io/posts/blog-with-jupyter-notebook-and-nikola/index.md

 Both of these processes will block your terminal until you stop them.
-Thus, I recommend opening separate dedicated terminals for the processes so they can run in the background without blocking your working terminal.
+Thus, I recommend opening separate dedicated terminals for the processes so they can run without blocking your working terminal.

 # Deploy to GitHub pages